The provision of information is codified in Article R.751-2 Ceseda:

 Information is provided in a language that the asylum seeker understands or is likely to understand.
 This information have been compiled under a general “Guide for asylum seekers in France” (guide du demandeur d’asile en France).
-The guide is supposed to be provided by the Prefecture.
+The guide is supposed to be provided by the Prefecture, but there is no information as to whether this is effectively done in practice.
 The guide has been updated in September 2020 and is available in French and 30 other languages.

 Practices used to vary from one Prefecture to another, and many failed to provide the guide.
 From the point of view of stakeholders supporting asylum seekers, even though this guide is a good initiative, it appears that most of asylum seekers cannot read or do not understand the meaning of the guide.

 OFPRA published, however, a guide on procedures which has shown to be very useful both for asylum seekers and for practitioners.
 This includes information on the regular procedure, inadmissibility and accelerated procedures, appeals, the interview, the content of protection etc. The last version was updated in December 2019.